 How to Steam Block Your Crochet Project

-The difference of pre-steamed projects to after steam projects is really quite noticeable.
+The difference between pre-steamed projects after steam projects is really quite noticeable.

-The steam forces the fibres to open up and breathe and the as the steam wears off, the fibers compact back into position but taking to the new shape that was created with your stitch work.
+The steam forces the fibres to open up and breathe and as the steam wears off, the fibres compact back into position but taking to the new shape that was created with your stitch work.

-Fibers are originally steamed as a straight strand as it’s balled up.
+Fibres are originally steamed as a straight strand as it’s balled up.
 However, after you knit and crochet, you have applied new bends and curves in the strand.
-The steam opens the fibers up as it’s in the new stitch configuration and relaxes back into position but now the yarn understands it has a new shape.
+The steam opens the fibres up as it’s in the new stitch configuration and relaxes back into position but now the yarn understands it has a new shape.